ctrl-alt-del/devenv/README.md

 * [**Fedora**](#curl-on-fedora)

 ### Curl on Windows
-Visit the download page of Curl in [here](http://curl.haxx.se/download.html) and download the latest version of `curl-[version].zip` listed under source achieve.
+Visit the download page of Curl in [here](http://curl.haxx.se/download.html) to download the latest version of `curl-[version].zip` listed under source achieve.

 Once it is downloaded, unzip it to `/c/usr/bin/curl`, or whatever directory your chose.